 Carole Ferrier is a Professor of Literature and Women's Studies.
-Her research interests include women's and gender studies, especially Black women writers; Australian women writers; feminist and Marxist theory; and theorising of race and ethnicity.
-Books include: Gender, Politics and Fiction: Australian Women's Novels; The Janet Frame Reader; Jean Devanny: Romantic Revolutionary; Radical Brisbane: An Unruly History.
+Her research interests are in Women's and Gender Studies, and Critical and Cultural Studies, especially Black women authors; Australian women writers and Migrant writers; feminist and Marxist theory, and the theorising of race and ethnicity in relation to culture.

 After gaining a BA Honours (London) and a PhD (Auckland), she moved in 1973 to teach in the Department of English (now the School of Communication and Arts) at The University of Queensland.